KarmaComputing/ckeditor-php-image-upload-example/README.md

 #To enable the ckfinder you will need to install GD-library
 apt-get install php-gd

-#reinstall apache
+#restart apache
 systemctl restart apache2

-#reate a folder called ./uploads
+#Create a folder called ./uploads
 mkdir uploads

 #Change the permission
 chmod 0777 uploads/